soldiers fought for our freedom, yes, but mostly they

 the injured and dead, both military and civilian, is

-on their hands; they must answer to the final judge
+on their hands; they must answer to the judgement of history and our citizens

-for the lives of the soldiers and citizens damaged or
+for the lives of the soldiers and oridinary people, both American and foreign, damaged or